lsst-dm/dmtn-175/index.rst

       - :ref:`opts-pipeline`: Optional; if not provided, no pipeline information will be present in the campaign (yet).

       - :ref:`opts-collections`: Optional; if not provided, no input collections will be present in the campaign (yet) and output collection names will be set to their default values.

+      **Sequencing:**

+      This operation can only be run when the campaign does not yet exist, and hence before all other operations.

    .. py:staticmethod:: load(uri: ButlerURI) -> Campaign